letsencrypt/cp-cps/CP-CPS.md

 ### 9.9.3	Indemnification by Relying Parties

-To the extent permitted by law, each Relying Party shall indemnify ISRG, its partners, and any cross-signed entities, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney’s fees, arising out of or related to:
+To the extent permitted by law, each Relying Party shall indemnify ISRG, its partners, and any cross-signed entities, and their respective directors, officers, employees, agents, and contractors against any loss, damage, or expense, including reasonable attorney's fees, arising out of or related to:

 (a) breach of any service terms applicable to the services provided by ISRG or its affiliates and used by the Relying Party, this CP/CPS, or applicable law;
 (b) unreasonable reliance on a Certificate; or